darren-chiu/darren-chiu.github.io/_pages/about.md

 I'm also an avid coffee enthusiast and shrimp owner.

 # research interests
 I am fascinated by robots that can function autonomously and reliably in **real-world environments**.
-My work sits at the intersection of machine learning and control theory, with a focus on techniques that run on efficiently on actual hardware.
+My work sits at the intersection of machine learning and control theory, with a focus on techniques that run efficiently on actual hardware.
 I have experience in simulation, hardware design, and on-board implementation where I want to work towards bringing both sides closer - through novel hardware or better algorithm design.
 Please reach out to me if you are interested in collaborating!

 <p float="left">
   <img src="../assets/gifs/tro_0.gif" width="45%" />